Negar Mortazavi

-Negar Mortazavi (Persian: نگار مرتضوی; born 1981) is an Iranian-American journalist, political analyst, editor and host of the Iran Podcast.
-She is based in Washington DC.
+Negar Mortazavi (Persian: نگار مرتضوی; born 1981) is an Iranian-American journalist and political analyst based in Washington, D.C.
+She is the editor and host of The Iran Podcast and a senior non-resident fellow at the Center for International Policy, and writes and comments on Iranian politics and United States foreign policy towards the Middle East.

-Early life
+Early life and education

-Mortazavi was born in Tehran, Iran.
-She immigrated to the United States in 2002 as a student.
-She received a Bachelor of Arts from the University of Massachusetts and a Master of Arts from Brandeis University.
-Since 2009 she has been forced into exile from the Iranian regime because of her journalism work.
+Mortazavi was born in Tehran and has lived in the United States since 2002, having moved there as a student.
+She received a bachelor's degree from the University of Massachusetts and a master's degree in international development from Brandeis University.
+She has not returned to Iran since 2009, and has said that she is unable to do so because of her work as a journalist.